iamshadmirza/TheNextBigWriter/flutter/flutter-provider/state-management-in-flutter-using-provider-Part2.md

 ### Takeaways

-- We've learned about Provider and why we use it
+- We learned how `provider` helps to overcome the limitations of `setState` in a complex project
-- Discussed types of Provider in detail
+- Discussed 5 different types of `provider`
-- How we can use this cool thing in our code
+- We got to know that `flutter_bloc` & `Mobx` also uses `provider` internally
 - Got introduction about Consumer & Selector Widget

 So, that's all for this article.
 I hope this helped you to understand the provider in Flutter.
 If I'm left with something crucial, please let me know in the comment section.